android/wear-os-samples/WearVerifyRemoteApp/README.md

 * Compile and install the wearable app onto your Wear device or emulator (for Wear scenario).

-This sample demonstrate best practices for using PlayStoreAvailability and RemoteIntent to check if the mobile version of your app exists from within your Standalone Wear 2.+ app and the other way around.
+This sample demonstrate best practices for using `PhoneTypeHelper` and `RemoteIntentHelper` to check if the mobile version of your app exists from within your Standalone Wear 2.+ app and the other way around.
 Scenarios: